 The licensing model for DDM includes three editions: Silver, Gold, and Platinum.

-Each edition supports a different number of devices and domains - bare-metal machines and hypervisors must provide sufficient system resources based on the product edition.
+Each edition supports a different number of devices and domains.

-- For the Silver and Gold editions, DDM requires a CPU with a minimum of 2 cores, and 4GB of RAM - For the Platinum edition, DDM requires a CPU with a minimum of 2 cores, and 8GB of RAM.
-For systems that include more than 200 devices, 16GB of RAM is recommended.
+- For the Silver and Gold editions, the host machine requires a minimum of 2 CPUs, 20GB of disk space and 4GB of RAM. - For the Platinum edition, the host machine requires a minimum of 2 CPUs, 20GB of disk space and 8GB of RAM. - For systems that include more than 200 devices, 16GB of RAM is recommended.